What Is a Single-Page Application (SPA)? Pros & Cons With Examples

-While Single-page Applications frameworks have been around for years, they continue to evolve, with new versions generating buzz within the development community.
-The above Twitter example shows that, while developing a Single Page Application may sound like an exciting option, it may not be the right one for your project.
+While Single-page Application frameworks have been around for years, they continue to evolve, with new versions generating buzz within the development community.
+The above Twitter example shows that, while developing an SPA may sound like an exciting option, it may not be the right one for your project.

-In this article we will look at the pros and cons of Single-page Application, so your team can make the decision based on information – not ego!
+In this article we will look at the pros and cons of Single-page Application frameworks, to help your team make an informed decision.

 Table Of Contents

 Before the first Single-page Application framework appeared, the landscape was dominated by Multiple-page Applications (MPAs) built in static HTML and server-side technologies like PHP, ASP, Java, Ruby, and Python.
 It should be noted that what we consider to be a “normal” website even today, is the same as what we’re calling an MPA.